uol-soc-teachingrepos/COMP2421-Numerical-Computation/_sources/lec/lec01_.md

 - **Approximation and errors**: modelling and mathematical modelling; discrete and continuous models; floating point and rounding errors; balancing accuracy and efficiency.

+both with Yongxing Wang

 ---

 - **Static systems**: iterative methods for solving nonlinear scalar equations; methods for solving linear systems of equations; systems without unique solutions.

 - **Evolving systems**: derivatives and rates of change; initial value problems; stability and convergence of computer models.

+both with me (Tom Ranner)

 ## Python